thomasle927858/Practice-Labs-AWS/README.md

 - The `aws:RequestedRegion` must be in one of the following regions: `["us-west-1", "us-west-2", "us-east-1", "us-east-2"]`
 ## Create_launch_template_and_Spot_Fleet_request
 Create a launch template and an EC2 Spot Fleet request using Terraform in AWS
+## NAT_gateway_architecture
+Create a Virtual Private Cloud (VPC), public subnet, private subnet, NAT Gateway in the public subnet, Elastic IP for the NAT Gateway, and an Internet Gateway (which is attached to the VPC).
+Create a custom route table and associate it to the public subnet; another route table will be created and associated to the private subnet.
+A custom default security group and default network access control list (network ACL) is defined in the Terraform code.
+A network ACL is created and applied to the public and private subnets for example purposes.